-With blanket work orders, details about the work aren’t captured while the costs are.
+With blanket work orders, details about the work – such as maintenance work order categories – aren’t captured while the costs are.
 Standing work orders, on the other hand, capture details and costs together.
 As such, blanket orders are typically best avoided (though some facilities use blanket work orders for up to 60% of their maintenance).

 Uses of standing work orders